opixelum/brain-disk-gitbook/docs/ai/nn/known-nn/cnn.md

 - **Extract attributes** by from **grid-like data** (images, 2D data, etc.) via **filters** (aka **kernels**).

+## Network Structure

+1. **Base**: Extracts features from the input.
+   Bases are generally chosen from existing and knowns one, such as VGG16 or InceptionV1.
+   Using pretrained models or parts of models is called "transfer learning".
+   Their weights are generally frozen (the base is set to "not trainable") so the head weights don't alter the pretrained ones.
+   If the bases weights trainable, and are planned to be improved, we call that "fine-tuning".
+2. **Head**: Classifies the input using the extracted features.

 ## Layers

 ### Convolutional Layers